Gravqc/Gravqc/README.md

 ### Hi there 👋
-My name is Gaurav and I'm a computer science student from India.
+My name is Gaurav and I'm an Engineer from India.
 Here's some info about me!

 ⚡ Work experience: